MicrosoftDocs/architecture-center/docs/example-scenario/mlops/mlops-technical-paper.md

 * Display the scoring/predictions produced by the machine learning model.

 The application populates the dashboards according to the nature of the data and how it processes and analyzes the data.
-As such, the team must design the exact layout of the dashboards each individual use case.
+As such, the team must design the exact layout of the dashboards for each use case.
 Here are two sample dashboards:

 ![sample screenshot of machine learning training dashboard](./media/ml-training-dashboard.png)